nicksexton/rng/README.md

 supervisory system - random number generation model

 Simulation 4 -
 between subjects noise in schema selection simple working memory implementation (same as simulation 1)

+cherry pick from simulation_1.3_randomlogic_1
+aims: want supervisory and contention scheduling to *interact* a bit more
+- changed parameter settings for spreading activation
+- changed parameter setting for EXCITE strength (oos.c) - much slower
+- changed set switch latency parameter to give activation time to do its thing
+- changed APPLY_SET rule such that it still activates response nodes even when there is a response in buffer

 Uses same assumtions about working memory as Simulation 2